sea7321/disk-usage/README.md

 ## Description
 A program that runs in a targeted directory to determine the total number of folders, files, and the size of the data.
-This program works similarly to the disk usage tool on Linux/Unix operating systems, but it was developed sequentially and in parallel using the C# parallel libraries to compare run times for given directories.
+This program works similarly to the disk usage tool on Linux/Unix operating systems, however, it was developed both sequentially and in parallel using the C# parallel libraries to compare run times for given directories.

 ## Getting Started